Canada investigating possible link between India, killing of Sikh activist

 “They are promoting secessionism and inciting violence against Indian diplomats, damaging diplomatic premises, and threatening the Indian community in Canada and their places of worship,” the statement said.

+“Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India’s sovereignty and territorial integrity,” it said.
+“The inaction of the Canadian Government on this matter has been a long-standing and continuing concern.”

-According to the Globe and Mail and other media reports, Nijjar was designated as a “terrorist” by the Indian authorities.
+According to the Globe and Mail and other media reports, Nijjar had been designated as a “terrorist” by the Indian authorities.

 “India’s counter-terrorism National Investigation Agency (NIA) has alleged he conspired to kill a Hindu priest in Punjab and in 2022 it announced a reward equivalent to $16,200 for information leading to his arrest,” the Canadian newspaper said on Monday.

+The activist was also involved with a group called “Sikhs for Justice”, CBC News has reported.
+The organisation pushes for an independent Sikh state in India, a call the Indian authorities have rejected outright.

-Canadian lawmakers from across the political spectrum were quick to denounce India for its potential role in the activist’s killing.
+Canadian lawmakers from across the political spectrum were quick to condemn India on Monday for its potential role in the activist’s killing.

-Pierre Poilievre, the leader of the opposition Conservative Party, said in the House of Commons that if if the allegations are true, they would represent an “outrageous affront” to Canadian sovereignty.
+Pierre Poilievre, the leader of the opposition Conservative Party, said in the House of Commons that if if the allegations were true, they would represent an “outrageous affront” to Canadian sovereignty.

 “Canadians deserve to be protected on Canadian soil,” Poilievre said.
 “We call on the Indian government to act with utmost transparency as authorities investigate this murder because the truth must come out.”